COSC3020/theory-vs-practice-Hrics12-1/README.md

   reasons why this could be the case, given that reasoning with the asymptotic complexity suggests a different time.

   1.The asymptotic anaylisis is $log_n$ for a binary tree.
-If we assume that the element is near the begining of the tree and also assume good implentation then theoretically it should take around 6.7 secs.
-If the tree is not balanced, then the height of the tree could be larger then $log_2(n)$ and doesn't grow logarithmically.
-This is a reason why it could take 100 secs.
+If the binary search tree is not as efficent as $log n$ and is unbalanced it could result in a linear search time $O(n)$.
+For 10,000 elements this would increase the time dramatically.\
+  2.The hardware side where memory caches and CPUs are not taken into account.
+If the tree is stored on a hard drive on one machine and in the RAM on a second machine.
+You woudl see time increases because of the access times.
+  3.